A Good Man

 Chapter 14: The Halloween Ball

-Micester High wasn’t just a school, it was the town’s leisure and community centre—funded by Liddington-Phipps, of course.
-Every year there were five charity Balls held in the school’s massive sports hall.
-The Halloween, Christmas and Valentine’s Balls were all themed.
-The Late Spring and Late Summer balls didn’t have themes but were the largest and most lavish.
+Micester High wasn’t just a school; it was the town’s leisure and community centre—funded by Liddington-Phipps, of course.
+Every year, five charity balls were held in the school’s massive sports hall.
+The Halloween, Christmas, and Valentine’s balls were all themed.
+The late Spring and late Summer balls didn’t have themes but were the largest and most lavish.

-The Balls themselves were supposed to be for over-eighteens only, but in reality, most of the kids from years eleven, twelve and thirteen went, although I hadn’t been to them all over the past couple of years.
+The Balls themselves were meant to be for over-eighteens only, but in reality, most of the kids from years eleven, twelve, and thirteen attended, although I hadn’t gone to all of them over the past couple of years.
 I took Kelly to The Valentine’s Ball when we were together but skipped it last year after we split up.
-The Christmas Ball was always fun in a group, and I went to The Spring Ball one year and The Summer Ball the next since it was too expensive to go to both for someone like me.
+The Christmas Ball was always fun in a group, and I went to The Spring Ball one year and The Summer Ball the next since it was too expensive for someone like me to attend both.

 Clarissa picked me up at seven.
-I saw the car—with the roof up presumably so as not to mess up her hair—pull up outside through the lounge window.
+I saw the car pull up outside through the lounge window.
 In truth, I’d been watching and waiting for her.
 I rushed upstairs to grab my wallet and had just got back down when she rapped on the door.

-Stood in the doorway was a stunning little red devil.
-Her usually wavy honey blonde hair was sleek and straight and two little red horns sat on top of her head.
-The tight, red, knee-length dress had a frayed hem and a cut-out section in the middle of her chest gave a teasing glimpse of cleavage.
-She had her left hand on her hip and swung her devil’s tail in her right.
-Her legs looked fantastic in flesh-coloured tights that shimmered in the light when she moved and her red heels were a perfect match for the rest of the outfit.
+Standing in the doorway was a stunning little red devil.
+Her usually wavy, honey-blonde hair was sleek and straight, and two little red horns perched atop her head.
+The tight, red, knee-length dress featured a frayed hem, while a cut-out section in the middle of her chest offered a teasing glimpse of cleavage.
+She had her left hand on her hip and swung her devil’s tail with her right.
+Her legs looked fantastic in flesh-coloured tights that shimmered in the light with each movement, and her red heels perfectly matched the rest of her outfit.

 “Ready?” she asked.